Pouring Concrete in Cold Weather – How to Pour

 Keep the subgrade from becoming frozen.
 Thaw the subgrade (any subsurface material that directly impacts the concrete pour area) if it is frozen.
 Do whatever is necessary to avoid pouring concrete over a frozen subgrade (pyrotechnics are not recommended)!
 If the subgrade is frozen, the potential for settlement is not the only issue.

 Concrete is a porous material and has the potential to absorb moisture from the subgrade…potentially weakening its ability to develop strength.
-(Remember…if you are pouring a concrete slab, a vapor barrier should be placed between the subgrade and the concrete.
-Ensure the vapor barrier you choose complies with the ASTM E1745 standard.)
+(Remember…if you are pouring a concrete slab, a vapor retarder should be placed between the subgrade and the concrete.
+Ensure the vapor retarder you choose complies with the ASTM E1745 standard.)

 How to help prevent concrete freezing?